Jeremy0818/Product-Management-Software/README.md

 * The database is currently stored in memory and will not be saved when the program is ended.
 However, this can be modified easily to store the data in a file so that data persists between different runs.

-* The program will stop immediately if there is any unexpected error occur to avoid crashing the system.
+* The program will stop immediately when there is any unexpected error raised to avoid crashing the system.